skip to main content

 HCPSS / POLICIES

-Policy 1070 Implementation Procedures - Protections and Supports for Foreign-Born Students and Families
+Policy 1070 Implementation Procedures - Protections and Supports for Foreign-Born Students

 Implementation Procedures

-II.
-Student Protections
+I. Student Protections

 3. Existing policies and procedures in the HCPSS Policy 1000 Series: Foundations and Basic Commitments category related to protecting the safety of all students will be followed to provide safety and protection for foreign-born students and students perceived to be foreign-born.

-III.
+II.
 Information Collection and Record Keeping

 1. Any request from any agency seeking information about foreign-born students and their families should be referred to the principal or their designee.